In June, I visited Canada for only the second time. Toronto, to be specific.

 Below is a 48-hour itinerary I came up with, perfect for a quick weekend trip, especially if you're a first-timer.

 So go ahead and permit yourself to splurge on one of the luxury hotels in Toronto, and let's prepare to hit the town.

-At 553 meters (1,815 feet), Toronto’s CN Tower was the world’s tallest tower (and free-standing structure) when it was completed in 1976.
+At 553 meters (1,815 feet), Toronto's CN Tower was the world's tallest tower (and free-standing structure) completed in 1976.
 Today, it still holds a respectable fifth place.

 Steam Whistle Brewery

-The Toronto Railway Heritage Centre is actually a multi-purpose park space home to the John Street Roundhouse, a building formerly used to repair locomotives.
+The Toronto Railway Heritage Centre is a multi-purpose park space home to the John Street Roundhouse, formerly used to repair locomotives.

 Today, it houses the Steam Whistle Microbrewery, among other shops and restaurants.

 Tours are available every day of the weekend, though it gets busier on the weekends, and each includes a free beer tasting at the end.

 Located in downtown Toronto's Grange Park, the Art Gallery of Ontario features over 80,000 works spanning almost 2,000 years.